open/close all folders

-- Dr. Phibes must wear a mask of his face to hide his disfigurement.
+- The Abominable Dr. Phibes Dr. Phibes must wear a mask of his face to hide his disfigurement.

-- Terminator Throughout all of the original movie, played with in 2 (when a young John Connor attempts to teach a Terminator how to smile, a lesson that sinks in when the Terminator gets his hands on Sarah's gun cache) and so on.
+- Terminator: Throughout all of the original movie, played with in Judgment Day (when a young John Connor attempts to teach a Terminator how to smile, a lesson that sinks in when the Terminator gets his hands on Sarah's gun cache) and so on.

 - The William Castle film Mr. Sardonicus ("The Only Picture With the Punishment Poll") runs on this trope: it is the villain's defining characteristic (see the page pic), prime motivation, and preferred method of torture.